gritzko/swarm-ron-docs/README.md

 # Swarm Replicated Object Notation 2.0.0 #
 [*see on GitBooks: PDF, ebook, etc*](https://gritzko.gitbooks.io/swarm-the-protocol)

-Swarm Replicated Object Notation is a distributed data format.
-It is designed to synchronize massively replicated datasets.
+Swarm Replicated Object Notation is a distributed data format designed to synchronize massively replicated datasets.
+It is a text-based data format, much like XML or JSON.
+While XML and JSON focus on serializing lumps of state, RON serializes a stream of changes (operations, "ops").
+Even an object's state is seen as a batch of compacted ops (a "frame").

 RON is [log-structured][log]: it sees data as a stream of changes (think [Kafka][kafka]).
 RON is [information-centric][icn]: the data is independent of its place of storage (think [git][git]).
 RON is CRDT-friendly; [Conflict-free Replicated Data Types][crdt] enable real-time data sync (think Google Docs).

-RON is neither an "app" nor a "framework".
-It is a text-based data format, much like XML or JSON.
-While XML and JSON focus on serializing lumps of state, RON serializes a stream of changes.
-Even an object's state is represented as a batch of compacted changes.

-RON change records (ops) are self-contained and context-independent.
-For example, JSON expresses relations by element positioning:
+Consider JSON.
+It expresses relations by element positioning:
 `{ "foo": {"bar": 1} }` (inside foo, bar equals 1).
-RON may express that fact as:
+RON may express that state as:
 ```
 .lww#time1-userA@\\ :bar=1
 #root@time2-userB   :foo>time1-userA